William Gropper and His Circle

 ACA Galleries is pleased to present an intimate exhibition celebrating the work of leading social realist artist William Gropper in dialogue with works by painters Philip Evergood and Robert Gwathmey.
 William Gropper and His Circle is presented in conjunction with William Gropper: Artist of the People—the first exhibition dedicated to Gropper in Washington D.C.—now on view at The Phillips Collection through January 5, 2025.

-The exhibition now on view at the storied W 20th Street location features paintings spanning three decades of Gropper’s practice, alongside works by Evergood and Gwathmey, his friends and artistic peers.
+The exhibition now on view at the storied West 20th Street location features paintings spanning three decades of Gropper’s practice, alongside works by Evergood and Gwathmey, his friends and artistic peers.
 For almost 90 years, ACA Galleries has exhibited Gropper’s art, which remains as relevant today as it was in the 1930s.

 One of America’s most prominent Social Realists, William Gropper (1897-1977) was an American painter, muralist, political cartoonist, printmaker, and activist.
 His cartoons and caricatures appeared in mainstream publications such as Vanity Fair and the New York Tribune, as well as more radical papers like the New Masses, Rebel Worker, and Morning Freiheit.
 His socially conscious work went beyond simple demonstrations of support for the worker to the condemnation of racism, fascism, anti-Semitism, and governmental corruption.